EXXETA/swiftui-examples/PdfImporter/README.md

 ## Example

 The main view `PdfImporterView` is controlled by it's view model.
 The view model holds  a published variable pdfImporterState, which controls which state is the current state of the import.
 By this published variable it can be decided which view to show.

+## Errors

+The project implements two error cases:
+1. Error when something went wrong while importing
+2. An additional error, when the PDF has too many pages

+Those are example errors and you can define many more errors to set your own requirements for importing PDFs.